borkdude/blog/posts/babashka-cli-help-and-completions.md

 source <(./mygit.clj org.babashka.cli/completions snippet --shell zsh)
 ```

-This enables completions for commands and options, showing descriptinos on the side.
+This enables completions for commands and options, showing descriptions on the side.
 Already used options are not suggested again, unless they are expected to be used multiple times.

 ```
 $ ./mygit.clj remote <TAB>